awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 ### Configuring plugin options<a name="configuring_plugin_options"></a>

-To use a SAML\-based credentials provider plugin, specify the following options using JBDC or ODBC options or in a named profile\.
+To use a SAML\-based credentials provider plugin, specify the following options using JDBC or ODBC options or in a named profile\.
 If `plugin_name` isn't specified, the other options are ignored\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/options-for-providing-iam-credentials.html)